School of Medicine

 Clinical Professor, Pediatrics

 BioDr.
 Schroeder is the associate chief for research in the division of pediatric hospital medicine at Lucile Packard Children’s Hospital Stanford, and a clinical professor in the division of hospital medicine and the division of critical care.
 His research interests focus on identifying areas where we can “safely do less” in healthcare, striving to ensure that children get the healthcare that they need while avoiding excessive tests and treatments that only cause harm.
-Dr. Schroeder is currently involved in multiple projects involving common conditions and interventions in pediatrics such as head trauma, bronchiolitis, UTI, meningitis, febrile infant management, and third molar extractions.
-He is a co-chair of the Lown RightCare Alliance Pediatric Council, co-chair of the Academic Pediatric Association’s Healthcare Value Special Interest Group, an editor of the Yearbook of Pediatrics and an associate editor for the journal Hospital Pediatrics.
+Dr. Schroeder is currently involved in multiple projects involving common conditions and interventions in pediatrics.
+He serves as the Stanford PI for PEDSNet and is an Associate Editor for the journal Hospital Pediatrics.
+At Stanford he co-leads the residency clinical research scholarly concentration and the faculty Clinical Research Peer Scholarship Community.
 Dr. Schroeder provides clinical care for children in the PICU and the pediatric ward.